 ZAKI CHEHAB: Gaza is a very sad place.
 It’s not a big jail, it’s a small jail.
 It is the crowdest place on earth.
-And 70% of the population, even more than 70% of the population, in Gaza are living under the line of poverty.
+And 70 percent of the population, even more than 70 percent of the population, in Gaza are living under the line of poverty.
 They are relying heavily on the aids they received from NGOs, from United Nations organizations.

 The others have no hope, have no chances.
 Salaries, since Hamas won the election in January 2000, have not been paid.
 So practically you are talking about a population more than 1.5 million, crammed in a very small area, 350 square kilometers.
 No hope.
 We have to give the Palestinians some hope.
 They can stop fighting.
 They can stop attacking Israel, and then all will live in peace.